Spring Valley Acquisition Corp. (SV): Skating on Thin Ice? We Know the Answer

 SV’s Market Performance

-SV stocks went down by -2.88% for the week, with a monthly jump of 3.06% and a quarterly performance of 4.08%, while its annual performance rate touched 5.24%.
-The volatility ratio for the week stands at 3.73% while the volatility levels for the past 30 days are set at 2.55% for Spring Valley Acquisition Corp..
-The simple moving average for the period of the last 20 days is -0.24% for SV stocks with a simple moving average of 5.24% for the last 200 days.
+SV stocks went down by -13.58% for the week, with a monthly drop of -6.78% and a quarterly performance of -4.91%, while its annual performance rate touched -4.82%.
+The volatility ratio for the week stands at 3.82% while the volatility levels for the past 30 days are set at 2.97% for Spring Valley Acquisition Corp..
+The simple moving average for the period of the last 20 days is -9.65% for SV stocks with a simple moving average of -4.58% for the last 200 days.

 Analysts’ Opinion of SV